digital-swing/ripple/README.md

 ![Coverage Badge](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/LucasDemea/47afa2dca4215d90df6248220a886a3e/raw/ripple__heads_main.json)

-A ripple effect, similar to the [Google Material ripple effect](https://m2.material.io/develop/ios/supporting/ripple) or the [Vuetify ripple effect](https://vuetifyjs.com/en/directives/ripple/), but with more options.
+A ripple effect, similar to the [Google Material ripple effect](https://m2.material.io/develop/ios/supporting/ripple) or the [Vuetify ripple effect](https://vuetifyjs.com/en/directives/ripple/), but with a lot of options.
+Have fun !

+*This package depends on Greensock GSAP.*

 ## Installation